woozch/DSBN/README.md

 Pytorch implementation of Domain-Specific Batch Normalization for Unsupervised Domain Adaptation (CVPR2019).
 ![BN vs DSBN](captions/dsbn.jpg)

+Woong-Gi Chang, Tackgeun You, Seonguk Seo, Suha Kwak, Bohyung Han The first author name has changed from Woong-Gi Chang to Woojae Chang.

 ## Citation
 If you want to cite our work, follow the link [arXiv](https://arxiv.org/abs/1906.03950).